Complete Database of InsectIdentification.org

 The term 'bug' is often misused to represent all manner of insect (bug refers to an insect that can only use its mouthparts to bite or suck).
 With over 80,000 species categorically identified throughout the world, the term "bug" does not apply to insects as a whole.

-The InsectIdentification.org database currently features 290 insects, bugs and spiders commonly found throughout North America.
-While primarily centering on the United States, the listing also includes insects found in Canada as well as Mexico.
+The InsectIdentification.org database currently features (1227) Complete Database of InsectIdentification.org commonly found throughout North America.
+While primarily centering on the United States, this listing also includes insects found in Canada as well as Mexico.
+Entries are listed below in alphabetical order.